Positive Review Response Examples – Changing the Way We Give Feedback

 Moving away from the typical performance review and moving toward positive review response examples that promote staff development is crucial for the growth of any business.

-Unfortunately, when faced with the thought of providing feedback, the old method is what is front and center in both managers’ and employees’ minds.
-In order to move past that barrier, we will discuss a few positive review performance examples, as well as explain the need for such communication.
+Unfortunately, when faced with the thought of providing feedback, the old method is front and center in both managers’ and employees’ minds.
+To move past that barrier, we will discuss a few positive review performance examples and explain the need for such communication.
 The standard annual performance review tends to break down rather than build our teams.
-In an effort to move past the negativity, more positivity is needed.
+More positivity is needed to move past the negativity.

 Moving Towards Positive Review Response Examples

-We must learn to provide feedback outside of the regular performance review process in order to foster a culture of feedback.
-Positive review response examples will be provided below.
+We must learn to provide feedback outside of the regular performance review process to foster a culture of feedback.
+Below are positive review response examples.
 You can use these examples to direct your team and yourself toward a continuous feedback culture.

-It can be overwhelming to give feedback to others, whether you’re a manager or a teammate.
-There are certain types of feedback that work in different situations.
-Knowing what type to use and when to use it will help you better support your team.
+Giving feedback to others, whether you’re a manager or a teammate, can be overwhelming—however, certain types of feedback work in different situations.
+Knowing what type to use and when will help you better support your team.

 Categories of Employee Feedback

 We frequently define feedback as either “good” or “negative.”
-Instead of using this verbiage, transitioning your way of thinking to reinforcing or redirecting will promote a supportive environment.
+Instead of using this verbiage, transitioning your thinking to reinforcing or redirecting will promote a supportive environment.

-When we want someone to continue displaying a certain favorable behavior, we provide them with reinforcing feedback.
-Giving someone this kind of feedback allows us to verbally reinforce the benefits of their efforts.
+When we want someone to continue displaying favorable behavior, we provide them with reinforcing feedback.
+This kind of feedback allows us to verbally reinforce the benefits of their efforts.

 On the other hand, if we merely provided someone with criticism, we would be urging them to cease doing something.
 Redirecting feedback instructs a person to stop doing something and begin doing something else.